trinodb/trino/docs/src/main/sphinx/connector/hive-caching.rst

 Architecture
 ------------

 Caching can operate in two modes.
-The default async mode provides the queried data directly and caches any objects asynchronously afterwards.
+The async mode provides the queried data directly and caches any objects asynchronously afterwards.
+Async is the default and recommended mode.
+The query doesn't pay the cost of warming up the cache.
+The cache is populated in the background and the query bypasses the cache if the cache is not already populated.
 Any following queries requesting the cached objects are served directly from the cache.

 The other mode is a read-through cache.
-After first retrieval from storage by any query, objects are cached in the local cache storage on the workers.
+In this mode, if an object is not found in the cache, it is read from the storage, placed in the cache, and then provided to the requesting query.
+In read-through mode, the query always reads from cache and must wait for the cache to be populated.

-In both modes objects are cached on local storage of each worker and managed by a BookKeeper component.
+In both modes, objects are cached on local storage of each worker.
 Workers can request cached objects from other workers to avoid requests from the object storage.

 The cache chunks are 1MB in size and are well suited for ORC or Parquet file formats.